← Back

 1. Unidirectional flow — Updates flow in one direction only.
 Reference documents receive updates from the instruction layer but never send instructions back.
 This eliminates the entire class of circular dependency bugs at the structural level.

-2. Bounded update propagation — Even where update rules contain bidirectional relationships, updates are single-hop by design.
-An agent follows the rule for the file it changed, updates the listed targets, and stops.
-It never re-enters the update rules from a target it just updated.
-This prevents A → B → C → A chains from becoming infinite loops.
+2. Bounded update propagation — Even where update rules contain bidirectional relationships, each update covers its direct dependencies and stops.
+Re-entry is structurally prevented, so A → B → C → A chains cannot become infinite loops.

-3. Self-auditing loop — The evaluation workflows operate as isolated diagnostic systems — section-owned, non-mutating, and architecturally unable to trigger each other.
-They cover every layer of the shell including the evaluation infrastructure itself.
-The end-to-end audit covers the auditors — verifying that every evaluation workflow covers every file relevant to its scope and that no AI file exists without being registered in the reference documentation.
+3. Self-auditing loop — The evaluation workflows operate as isolated diagnostic systems — non-mutating and architecturally unable to trigger each other.
+They cover every layer of the shell including the evaluation infrastructure itself, ensuring complete coverage and that no AI file exists without being registered in the reference documentation.

 Verified system health